Terradue/doc-tep-geohazards/source/tutorials/setap.rst

     The product generation have to be triggered by the user for any date compatible with the the limitations described in **A1**.
 :Q4:
-    How to apply ETAD corrections to a Se SLC product?
+    How to apply ETAD corrections to an S1 SLC product?
 :A4:
     Basic information about how to apply ETAD corrections are provided in the `Product Definition Document`_ (see also the